 - The Shire reserves the right to revise fees and charges annually as deemed necessary.

 - The booking is temporary until payment of the security bond is received by the Shire of Merredin.

 6 REFUND OF SECURITY BOND

-Any imposed security bond will be held in the Shire of Merredin Trust Fund account and will be reimbursed to the hirer within fourteen (14) days of the event, subject to the Venue and its grounds being left in a fair and reasonable condition as determined by the Theatre Manager.
+Any imposed security bond will be held in the Shire of Merredin Trust Fund account and will be reimbursed to the hirer within fourteen (14) days of the event, subject to the Venue and its grounds being left in a fair and reasonable condition as determined by Theatre Management.
 The cost of any repairs or excessive cleaning to restore the premises to its pre-hire state, excepting fair wear and tear, will be deducted from the security bond and if such costs exceed the security bond amount an invoice will be issued.